 If you see something in a 15Five check-in that you want to take action on, there are a few actions you can take.
 You can pass an item up the chain or flag it for follow up.
 You can also @mention another team member in your comment to make sure the right people are collaborating or are aware of each other's efforts or an issue that may come up.

-For starters, we recommend that admins and leaders ask their people company wide questions.
-The standard, “What's going well?” and “What challenges are you facing?” are a great place to start and will give you insight into what is and isn't working in your organization.
+For starters, we recommend that admins and leaders ask their people company-wide questions.
+The standard, “What's going well?” and “What challenges are you facing?” is a great place to start and will give you insight into what is and isn't working in your organization.

 As an admin, you can also leverage reporting to get greater insight into the feedback your people are sharing.
-Use custom reports to gain high level insights into what's going on at your company.
-Remember, 15Fives are real-time, pulse check-ins with employees around what's going well and the challenges they are facing.
-The content from check-ins will be the information that is that is available to you through reporting, and you can use reporting to analyze this feedback—and then engage in meaningful and informed communication with your people.
+Use 'Reporting' in 15Five to gain high-level insights into what's going on at your company.
+Remember, 15Fives are real-time, check-ins with employees around what's going well and the challenges they are facing.
+The content from check-ins will be the information that is available to you through reporting, and you can use the Reporting feature to analyze this feedback—and then engage in meaningful and informed communication with your people.

 Common use cases for reporting in 15Five

-For a longer-term, formal feedback loop, you can conduct your employee reviews in 15Five.
+For a longer-term, formal feedback loop, you can conduct your employee reviews in 15Five using the Best-Self Review® feature.
 If check-ins are where feedback starts, reviews are where your managers and employees can engage in deeper reflection.
 Review administrators can create review cycles, question templates, and view all in progress and completed review answers.
 Review admins must first be 15Five admins, so managing review cycles is especially particular to you as an admin.
 At any time during a review cycle, a review admin or 15Five admin can run a progress report.
 The report includes all participants, a participant’s peers, a participant’s direct reports, submission dates, a participant’s answers, and multiple other fields.